Stuk/montage-compile-css-demo/README.md

 or you can define global CSS variables in `css-variables.json`.

+## Known issues

+ * URLS (`url(thing.png)`) are not rebased, and so will be broken.
+ * This does not integrate with Mop and so even in production, the CSS will be compiled at runtime.

 ## Implementation

 Uses the `applicationPrototype` property of the `package.json` to load a